sfigg/commercialization-public/customize/desktop/customize-oobe.md

 1. **Cortana welcome**
 1. **Region selection**
 1. **Keyboard selection**
-1. **Connect to a network**.
-After connecting to a network, critical driver updates and critical zero-day patch (ZDP) Windows updates will begin downloading in the background.
+1. **Connect to a network**
+1. **Automatic download of critical ZDP and driver updates**.
 See [Windows updates during OOBE](windows-updates-during-oobe.md) for more details.
+1. **Get the latest from Windows**.
+Prior to Windows 10, version 1803, this screen was named **Your PC has an update waiting** and it appeared at the end of OOBE.
 1. **End User License Agreement (EULA)**
-1. **Sign in to, or create, a Microsoft account**
+1. **Sign in to, or create, a local account or Microsoft account (MSA)**
+   1. **Create security questions for a local account**.
+New in Windows 10, version 1803.
+Only displays if the user chose to create a local account, rather than logging into their MSA, on the previous screen.
+See [OOBE screen details](oobe-screen-details.md) to learn more about this new screen in OOBE.
 1. **Windows Hello setup**
 1. **Link your phone and PC**.
 This screen will only appear if the user signed into their Microsoft account, and connected to a network, on the previous screens.
 1. **Save files to OneDrive**
 1. **Set up Office**.
 This screen is only displayed if the user is connected to a network, and has provided their Microsoft account information.
 Content on the page will vary depending on the user’s account type.
 For example, if their Microsoft account qualifies for a free trial of Office, the page will encourage them to setup their free trial.
-1. **Privacy settings**.
-In Windows 10 build 1709, the privacy settings screen includes **Learn more** links the user can click for more details about each setting.
+   1. **Payment information**.
+New in Windows 10, version 1803.
+Only displays if a user opts-in to a free trial of Office from the **Set up Office** screen.
+1. **Privacy settings**
 1. **Make Cortana my personal assistant**
 1. **OEM Registration pages**
-1. **Your PC has an update waiting**.
-This page is only displayed to the user if a newer version of Windows is available than the version that shipped with the device.
-See [Windows updates during OOBE](windows-updates-during-oobe.md) for more details.

 You can hide certain OOBE screens using Unattend.
 For more information, see [OOBE Unattend component](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-shell-setup-oobe).